neishm/fstd2nc/README.md

                         Otherwise, the default is to use the date of original analysis, and the forecast length goes in a "forecast" axis.
+  --subgrid-axis        For data on supergrids, split the subgrids along a
+                        "subgrid" axis.
+The default is to leave the subgrids stacked together as they are in the RPN file.
   --filter CONDITION    Subset RPN file records using the given criteria.
 For
                         example, to convert only 24-hour forecasts you could use --filter ip2==24